vivotekmobile/VIVOTEK_SDK_Doc/README_iOS.md

     // IP, http/https/rtsp ports for the current best connection type }

-// Or another delegate providing more details
+// Or the alternative delegate providing more details if you like
 - (void)getDeviceInfoDidCompleted:(DetailDeviceInfo *)deviceInfo
                            status:(DeviceRollingStatus)rollingStatus
                              type:(DeviceRollingType)rollingType